Huangpu River Cruise: Experience a Huangpu River Cruise Tour

 Waibaidu Bridge

-Suzhou Creek near Wusong on the northern outskirts of Shanghai is spanned by Waibaidu Bridge, which linked the American concession north of the creek (present-day Hongkou District) with the British concession south of the creek.
+Suzhou Creek near Wusong on the northern outskirts of Shanghai is spanned by Waibaidu Bridge, which links the American concession north of the creek (present-day Hongkou District) with the British concession south of the creek.

-During the Japanese occupation of the city, which occurred the day after the Japanese attack on Pearl Harbor, or December 8, 1941 (the Japanese had their own settlement in the city, but they decided to seize all of Shanghai in the wake of the attack on Pearl Harbor), the British and the Americans found themselves unwelcome and were rudely turned out by the Japanese.
+During the Japanese occupation of the city, which occurred the day after the Japanese attack on Pearl Harbor, or December 8, 1941 (the Japanese had their settlement in the city, but they decided to seize all of Shanghai in the wake of the attack on Pearl Harbor), the British and the Americans found themselves unwelcome and were rudely turned out by the Japanese.

 While the Japanese maintained at least some degree of civility towards the Westerners at that early stage in the war, this "largesse" did not extend to the Chinese residents of the city, who were compelled to show obeisance to their Japanese occupiers, including obeisance to sentries who guarded the city's bridges.
-The Chinese residents, on foot or in rickshaws, had to beg and wheedle with their occupiers in order to even cross the bridge.
+The Chinese residents, on foot or in rickshaws, had to beg and wheedle with their occupiers to even cross the bridge.

 Yangshupu Water Plant

 Yangpu Bridge spans the Huangpu just south of the small island, Fuxing Dao, which briefly divides the Huangpu into two channels (Fuxing Dao is located just beyond Yangpu, where the river turns due north).
-Beyond the Bridge lies a large castle-like edifice, Yangshupu Water Plant.
+Beyond the Bridge lies a large castle-like edifice, the Yangshupu Water Plant.

 The plant was built by the British in 1882 after the respective British and American Settlements in Shanghai had been conglomerated into a single settlement, the so-called International Settlement.
 Further north still, near the mouth of the Huangpu, lies Wusong Fort, which was attacked by British forces in 1842, at the close of the First Opium War (1839-1842).